gabrielsoltz/ess-gitlab/README.md

 - Bool: True matchs if output has data or if output True.
 False matchs if no Data or if output False.
 - List: At least 1 of the values must be in the output (Example: '[docker:latest]').
 Empty list ('[]') same as False.

+You can define values for all projects using '*' or for a specific project using the project id like '1234'.
+You can add more than one project id in each baseline.

+TO DO: Baselines by Group IDs.

 ### Check if "Push Rules: Unsigned Commits" and "Push Rules: Comitter Check" are enabled for all projects (`*`)

 Baseline: